saalfeldlab/stitching-spark/README.md

 ```
 </details>

 This will generate an [N5](https://github.com/saalfeldlab/n5) export under `export.n5/` folder.
-The export is fully compatible  with [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) for browsing.
+The export is fully compatible  with [N5 Viewer](https://github.com/saalfeldlab/n5-viewer) and the [N5 Fiji plugin](https://github.com/saalfeldlab/n5-ij) for browsing.

 The most common optional parameters are:
 * `--blending`: smoothes transitions between the tiles instead of making a hard cut between them